slackhq/keeper/docs/configuration.md

 ### Variant filter

-By default, Keeper will run on any app variant that sets minifyEnabled = true.
+By default, Keeper will run on any app variant that sets `minifyEnabled` to true.

 Alternatively, you can specify a `variantFilter` on the `keeper` extension and dynamically configure which variants Keeper operates on.
 This is nearly identical to AGP's native `variantFilter` API except